 Through its emphasis on multi-disciplinarity and its commitment to global scholarly exchange, SIMSF serves as a dynamic structure that brings together specialists in the field to establish productive networks for discussion and collaboration.

 The volume entitled “Modernism and the Avant-garde Body in Spain and Italy” (eds.
 Nicolás Fernández-Medina and Maria Truglio) is a comparative and multidisciplinary collection that examines “bodily thinking” in Spanish and Italian avant-garde literature and art of the late twentieth century.
-For general information, specific content, and more, please click the link above.
+For general information, specific content, and more, please click on Research tab.

-Stacey E. Mitchell is the 2017-2018 SIMSF Graduate Assistant.
-Stacey is a fourth-year graduate student in the MA/Ph.D. program in the Department of Spanish, Italian, and Portuguese with research interests in late nineteenth- and early twentieth-century Spanish literature and art.
+Michelle McGowan is the 2019-2020 SIMSF Graduate Assistant.
+Michelle is a third-year graduate student in the MA/Ph.D. program in the Department of Spanish, Italian, and Portuguese with research interests in twentieth-century Spanish and Latin American literature.